-AP PHOTOS: Indians set to vote in final phase of election
+AP PHOTOS: Indians vote in final phase of election

-NEW DELHI (AP) — India’s marathon general election, known as the world’s largest democratic exercise, is nearing the finish line.
+NEW DELHI (AP) — India’s marathon general election, the world’s largest democratic exercise, is nearing the finish line.

 The first of the election’s seven staggered phases was held on April 11.
-On Sunday, the final phase will take place, with voting to be held for the remaining 60 seats in the 543-member Lower House of Parliament.
+On Sunday, the final phase takes place, with voting for the remaining 60 seats in the 543-member lower house of Parliament.

 Vote counting is scheduled to start on Thursday.
 India has 900 million eligible voters.

-The election has taken place in a charged atmosphere as Prime Minister Narendra Modi’s Hindu-nationalist Bharatiya Janata Party seeks a second term by pushing policies that some say have increased religious tensions and undermined multiculturalism.
+The election has taken place in a charged atmosphere as Prime Minister Narendra Modi’s Hindu nationalist Bharatiya Janata Party seeks a second term by pushing policies that some say have increased religious tensions and undermined multiculturalism.
 The campaigning has been marred by accusations and insults, as well as the unprecedented use of social media.

-Voting has largely been peaceful but for sporadic violence in the eastern state of West Bengal, where Modi’s BJP is trying to wrest seats from Trinamool Congress, a powerful regional party that is currently governing the state.
+Voting has largely been peaceful but for sporadic violence in the eastern state of West Bengal , where Modi’s BJP is trying to wrest seats from Trinamool Congress, a powerful regional party that is currently governing the state.

 In a drastic and unprecedented action, India’s Election Commission cut off campaigning early in West Bengal on Thursday after days of clashes in the final stretch of the election.